Travelers’ success on the road is directly connected to the planning and preparation of the trip.

 Ask your boss about the things they’d like to do or accomplish during the trip, so you can help organize them, provide recommendations, or at the very least keep their calendar clear.
 Keep the trip organized but make sure to leave some wiggle room in their travel plan for other activities.

 The last document in this section is a business trip itinerary, or a summary of all of the trip’s details in one place.
 This will save both you and your traveler the time and frustration of going through multiple documents and emails to find the information that matters.

 This goes beyond just scheduling.
-Organize all of their travel documents and travel information they might need handy on their journeys like boarding passes, flight times, flight numbers, seat numbers, arrival times, and more.
+Organize all of their travel documents and travel details they might need handy on their journeys like boarding passes, departure times, flight numbers, seat numbers, arrival times, and more.
 This will save you and the traveler a lot of time and hassle.

 Planning a business trip for your colleagues

 Making travel arrangements for your colleagues requires the same care and attention to detail discussed above.
 Your traveling employees should enjoy having access to the best corporate travel management out there, and it's up to you to make their trip work.